 My very first STE arose directly from doing art.
 I was sixteen and I’d been drawing and colouring all afternoon when suddenly, I heard my name being called by ‘the invisible’.
 I was very absorbed in my art practise at the time.
 Hearing my name being called by Spirit was the heralding of a remarkable transformation that was to occur in my psychological life.

-At the age of twenty-one, I had my first ‘divine-light’ experience and it followed on from this, that I suddenly had an overwhelming ‘need’ to write poetry.
+At the age of twenty-one, I had my first ‘divine-light’ experience and it followed on from this, that I had an overwhelming ‘need’ to write poetry.
 The Light filled me up with an abundance of inspiration and it poured out of me in words that described my inner and outer worlds, and my search for spiritual meaning.

 I began creating inspired paintings in an automated way on my kitchen floor.
 I’d never before produced art in this way and it completely rocked my socks off!
 I would intuitively hear, see and feel how to paint these pictures.
-When I painted, I felt I was in the presence of a powerful spiritual energy.
+When I painted, I felt I was in the presence of powerful spiritual energy.
 Sometimes this energy passed through me with such intensity that my body and face quivered and twitched!

 It was always very obvious to me that something greater than me was at play in creating these works.
 Over years of observing my practice and interpreting my art, I have come to understand that this something greater is Spirit.
 We are all spiritual beings, and we can all access this awesome creative power, it’s our birthright!